 You have co-authored a book on India’s special forces.
 What made you write the book and which things, in general, students will learn if they read this book?

 My interest in special forces goes back to the time when I was in school.
 I used to read about operations by Indian Special Forces in Sri Lanka and then I started to look at the Special Forces in other parts of the world.
-I started reading about how Special Forces in other countries have evolved, not only as a part of military strategy but also as part of national strategy.
-Special forces today have evolved as one of the most potent strategic tool for national strategy.
+I started reading about how Special Forces in other countries have evolved, not only as a part of the military strategy but also as part of national strategy.
+Special forces today have evolved as one of the most potent strategic tools for the national strategy.
 Just like nuclear weapons, special forces are a strategic tool that nations have.

 There are situations where there is an increase in the role of non-state actors, for example – terrorists.
 They don’t belong to any country.
-They just follow an ideology, they come together and they attack a country or it’s assets.
+They just follow an ideology, they come together and they attack a country or its assets.
 Special forces are found to be one of the most effective tools against them.

 All these are very fascinating topics and I always believe that the more knowledge you have, the better you will be able to perform in whatever subject you are writing.
 So, while my colleagues wrote books on politics or political parties or economic issues or on business houses and since I covered areas like defense, security, and intelligence my interest in special forces came very handy.
 I also started spending a lot of time with them.
-I actually used to go out with them, see how they operated, see what kind of inthought they have, what is their culture, what kind of equipment they use.
+I actually used to go out with them, see how they operated, see what kind of in thought they have, what is their culture, what kind of equipment they use.

 So, I decided to compile my knowledge and experience and put it all together for future generations, who will join special forces.
 I was very lucky to meet one of the finest General that Indian Army has ever produced and a person who is from the special forces, Gen. P. C. Katoch, a very distinguished man and somebody I personally learnt a lot from.
 He had done so much for the Special Forces when he was serving.
 I went up to him and said – Sir, I can take care of the history and I have a lot of knowledge about this.
 So let us put out our individual capacities together and produce a book.
 We then approached United Service Institution of India and they gave us a fellowship under which we did this.